Frequently Asked Questions for Housing Benefit and Council Tax Reduction

 To make a claim for Housing Benefit and/or Council Tax Reduction fill in our self serve claim form online.

-You do not need to make an appointment, we are open from 09:00am – 5.15pm every weekday except weekends and bank holidays.
+If you have to come into the office to see us, you do not need to make an appointment.
+We are open from 09:00am – 5.15pm every weekday except weekends and bank holidays.

 1 Saxon Gate East